iagon-tech/proof-of-burn-cardano/docs/cardano-testing.md

 Proof-of-burn smart contract have four endpoints, so we introduce four actions, one action for each endpoint.
 We specify arguments for each endpoint in the corresponding action.
-For example, for the `lock` endpoint, we specify the wallet to withdraw, the wallet to which funds will be sent after redeem and value.
+For example, we specify the wallet to withdraw for the `lock` endpoint, the wallet to which funds will be sent after redeem and value.

 Now Plutus platform can generate random sequence (with specified properties) like `[Lock w1 w2 10, Lock w3 w1 20, Redeem w2, Burn w3 "h@ck_me" 50]`.
 It is